A few quick, interesting reads

 Lean canvas biz model planning

 Ash Maurya (LEANSTACK) revised the 'business model canvas' to emphasize the relative importance of initially establishing the commercial opportunity within a business model planning process.
 In what he calls the 'lean canvas', the business problem/opportunity and the company's solution (to the identified problem/opportunity) are laid out within a graphic figure.

 The business model canvas graphic figure is a tool that Crane uses to help with business planning.

 Real world carbon pricing info

 The web site Californiacarbon.info is a good source for real world carbon pricing data and analysis.
-The site's staff analyse, monitor and report allowance and offset prices established through the linked California and Quebec carbon markets.
+The site's staff analyze, monitor and report allowance and offset prices established through the linked California and Quebec carbon markets, RGGI, other Canadian carbon markets, global voluntary offsets, and North American clean fuel programs and standards, including BC.

-The California and Quebec carbon trading systems are working well to establish current (and future) carbon prices that reflect orderly and transparent demand and supply conditions.
-The California and Quebec regulators have done a good job of learning from the successes and challenges of the European Union Emissions Trading System (EU ETS) and the Regional Greenhouse Gas Initiative (RGGI).
+Although over-supplied with allowances, the California and Quebec emissions allowance and offset trading systems are working reasonably well to establish current (and future) carbon prices that reflect orderly and transparent demand and supply conditions.

 Plenty of free info on this web site to get you started.
-If you want to go deeper, then subscribe.
+If you want to go deeper, then you can subscribe.

 Progress in government

 Harvard University lecturer Robert Behn is one of the best at coming up with innovative yet practical ways of improving the management of government.
 In this one page article, he talks about the idea of measuring and tracking "progress" in government.
 Here he focuses on defining "success" in government as making steady progress year over year.

 Not all government entities, whether provincial, federal, local or Indigenous, start at the top, but we can track and expect to see annual improvements in key performance metrics (high school graduation rates, surgery waiting times, etc.).